simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-homelab-and-should-you-have-one/index.en.md

 ---
-title: "Creating a Home Lab: A Guide for IT Professionals, Students, and Hobbyists"
+title: "Creating a Home Lab: A Guide for IT Professionals,..."
 date: 2023-02-14
 toc: true
 draft: false